Learning and improvement framework

 Using Learning Proactively

-Learning will be used to understand what we do well and do more of it.
-It will also be used to challenge the Partnership and partner agencies to make improvements, through implementing action plans from inspections, reviews, audits etc. Learning will be used to make real, sustainable improvements to services to reduce the risk of future harm.
+It will also be used to challenge the Partnership, and partner agencies, to make improvements, through the implementation of action plans from inspections, reviews, audits etc.

 Disseminating Learning and Identified Practice Improvement

-• LSCP newsletter
+• the circulation of the LSCP newsletter

-• practitioner briefings
+• the development of practitioner briefings

-• embedded into training
+• the embedding of learning into training

-• provision of learning and development opportunities
+• the regular and routine exploration of opportunities for ongoing learning and development

 • Partner agencies performance systems